evansuslovich/lobbyview-take-home/README.md

 After taking a second glance, I think I focused too much on the frequency of bills.
 While the number of bills is "important", I think what is more "important" is the amount of money that is lobbied for each bill under the committees.
-If a committee has a small number of bills, 1-2% but an astranomical amount of money is lobbied for those bills, 10%, out of all the lobbied money, I think that committee is deemed "important", extremely important.
+If a committee has a small number of bills, 1-2% but an astronomical amount of money is lobbied for those bills, 10%, out of all the lobbied money, I think that committee is deemed "important", extremely important.

 My definition of "importance" took me down what I found was the 1st route: